 - Clearwater Lakes – Canada, Quebec.
 A pair of large meteorite craters – two connected lakes.
-Diameter of lakes – 26 and 36 km, both created in Permian (290 million years ago).
-The larger lake has a ring-shaped circle of islands in the centre.
+The diameter of lakes – 26 and 36 km, both created in Permian (290 million years ago).
+The larger lake has a ring-shaped circle of islands in the center.

 - Chicxulub crater – Mexico, Yucatán.
 Ancient impact crater, with a diameter more than 180 km.
 One of the largest impact craters on Earth.
 It was shaped 65 million years ago and it is considered that this fall of bolide led to the great extinction of dinosaurs and many other animals and plants.

 - Haughton impact crater – Canada, Nunavut.
 This impact crater is located in a very remote area on Devon Island.
 Diameter – 23 km, formed some 39 million years ago (Eocene).
 Permafrost has helped to preserve this impact crater very well and the site is considered to have a very similar environment to Mars.

 - Manicouagan Reservoir – Canada, Quebec.
 Enormous, ring-shaped reservoir, formed in the impact crater.
 The impact took place 214 million years ago, shaping approximately 100 km wide crater.
 The central part of the lake is taken by the enormous René-Levasseur Island, with 2,020 km² area.